List of FC Barcelona Femení players

 Futbol Club Barcelona Femení is a professional association football club based in Barcelona, Catalonia, Spain.
 The club was officially founded in 1970 by Immaculada Cabecerán, with the support of FC Barcelona.
-At least 278 women have played for the club; this list includes all known players since (and including) the match on Christmas Day 1970.
-Information on players from before professionalism may be incomplete due to lack of good record-keeping.
+At least 286 women have played for the club; information on players from before professionalism may be incomplete due to lack of good record-keeping.

 This list includes legendary players and those with 100 or more appearances.
 FC Barcelona keeps a record of players, all former and predominantly retired, whom they consider legendary in an online Hall of Fame.
 These players were typically captains at important milestones, record holders, and others with significant individual impact.